 The city has two airports, Toronto Pearson International Airport (YYZ) and Billy Bishop Toronto City Airport (YTZ).
 Toronto Pearson is the main and largest airport serving most international flights, whilst Billy Bishop (or the Island Airport) serves more domestic flights with Canada.
 They do also have some connections to cities in the USA, such as New York and Boston.

-To get to/from Toronto Pearson you can do this cheaply using the TTC, which involves getting bus #192 to/from Kipling.
+To get to/from Toronto Pearson you can do this cheaply using the TTC, which involves getting bus #900 to/from Kipling or the #52A to Lawrence West.
 You then continue on the subway to your destination and this will only cost the price of a single fare.
 Or you could take the Union Pearson Express which provides connections from the airport to Weston, Bloor and Union, with Union being in the heart of downtown Toronto.
+This is also a fast way to get into the city and probably the easiest.

 You can also use Uber or local taxis, but this would cost significantly more.